tzeikob/javascript-patterns/control-flow/parallel-execution/README.md

   function next () {
     // Call next task if there is room in concurrency while (running < concurrency && index < tasks.length) {
-      // Get the task to invoke and mark the next one const task = tasks[index];
+      // Get the task to invoke and mark the next to be ready const task = tasks[index];
       index++;